AlexKontorovich/PrimeNumberTheoremAnd/README.md

 python -pip install -r blueprint/requirements.txt
 ```

-Then compile documentations using `make doc` in the top-level directory.
+Then compile documentations using `make blueprint` in the top-level directory.
 Alternatively, if the PDF is needed, type
 ```sh
 cd blueprint
 make pdf